samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/README.md

 AH00558: httpd: Could not reliably determine the server's fully qualified domain name, using 127.0.0.1.
 Set the 'ServerName' directive globally to suppress this message when stating apache do the following:
 ```

-Open the apache configuration file:
+Open the Apache configuration file:

 ```
 $ nano /usr/local/etc/apache24/httpd.conf